tableau/connector-plugin-sdk/docs/localize.md

 ## Specify localized strings
 You can specify localized strings using the <span style="font-family: courier new">@string/<string_id>/</span> tag.
 For example:
   `@string/database_prompt/`

- You can use the tag anywhere a string is defined in the manifest.xml file or the Tableau Custom Dialog (.tcd) file.
+ You can use the tag anywhere a string is defined in the manifest.xml file or the Tableau Connection Dialog (.tcd) file.

-This is an example of a Tableau Custom Dialog (.tcd) file with localized strings:
+This is an example of a Tableau Connection Dialog (.tcd) file with localized strings:
 ```xml
 <!-- Connection Dialog -->
 <connection-dialog class='sample'>